 \paragraph{Evolution equation} Following the steps written out above, the PDE model in \cref{eq:heat-equation-app} can be formally written in evolution equation form as

-where $\mathcal{F}(t) = \exp[(t-t_0)\,\Delta]$ is an evolution operator given in terms of the operator exponential function (see, \eg, \cite{DaPrato:1992}).
+where $\mathcal{F}(t) = \exp[(t-t_0)\,\Delta]$ is an evolution operator given in terms of the operator exponential function \citep[see, \eg,][]{DaPrato:1992}.
 It is worth noting that instead of the Laplacian we could also consider more general (pseudo-)differential operators to describe more complicated dissipation processes.

 \paragraph{Choice of boundary conditions} We choose to Neumann boundary conditions ($\nicefrac{\partial u}{\partial x} = \nicefrac{\partial u}{\partial y} = 0$) with zero-derivatives at boundaries of the image bounding box.
 This means that as $t\to\infty$, the image will be entirely averaged out to the mean of the original pixel values in the image.
-We could choose some other boundary conditions as well, in many cases without loss of generality.
 Formally:

 where $W$ is the width of the image and $H$ is the height.
+We could choose some other boundary conditions as well, in many cases without loss of generality.

 \paragraph{Solve associated eigenvalue problem} For the (negative) Laplace operator, which is positive definite and Hermitian, the solutions to the eigenvalue problem

 yields orthonormal eigenfunctions $\phi_j(\cdot)$ with respect to the associated inner product, meaning that the corresponding operator is diagonalizable.
 If $\Omega$ is a rectangular domain and we consider the problem in Cartesian coordinates, the eigenbasis (solution to the eigenvalue problem above under the boundary conditions) turns out to be a (separable) cosine basis: